Public-Health-Scotland/Waiting_Times_Clinical_Prioritisation/README.md

 * Create a `data` folder with subfolder `processed_data`

 1. Transfer the necessary input files to the `data` folder.
 You can use the helper function in `functions/admin_functions.R` to do this.
+See "Input data files" below for the files you need.

 2. Run `code/Main.R` (takes ~ 5 minutes).
 This